hellerve/blog/posts/A_Bad_Idea.md

 A few days ago I realized that this project might actually make an interesting instructional blog post, however, and here we are.
-What we’re going to do is add a few Python metaclasses that will enable us to have a crude version of the `#lang` directive for Python files!
+What we’re going to do is write a few Python classes that will enable us to have a crude version of the `#lang` directive for Python files!

 The source code for this project is [on